OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 Now that we know the price we should buy at to achieve our target return, let's consider the question of determining which assets to buy.
 An ideal asset to buy would have at least two properties:

 1. The best bid regularly hovers around our target price; and,
-2. A reasonable volume of the asset is sold at the best bid (this implies the asset liquid).
+2. A reasonable volume of the asset is sold at the best bid (this implies the asset is liquid).

 We can use a back test similar to what we have done earlier to check which assets regularly bid close to the appropriate target price for our desired return.
 To check how much volume is sold at the best bid, we need to estimate trades as we did previously in [Example 4](#example-4---unpublished-data-build-a-trade-heuristic).
 We'll implement both of these tests in the next example.